JonnyReGIF/Mask-Generator/README.md

 The Plug-in is still under development, if you have feature requests or encounter any bugs pls open an issue.

-Here a little plug-in is shared that simplifies training data generation for segmentaion or classification models.
+Here a little plug-in is shared that simplifies training data generation for segmentation or classification models.

 ## Installation instructions:

 - Download the complete main branch
 - Insert the .zip file to your QGIS installation ...\QGIS\QGIS3\profiles\default\python\plugins\
 - Unpack and activate the extension in the QGIS extension manager
-- Or just simply open the QGIS extnesion manager and choos the option "install from ZIP" and then enter the path to you copy :)
+- Or just simply open the QGIS extension manager and choose the option "install from ZIP" and then enter the path to the downloaded file :)

 ## Functionality: